 Where did Statamic come from?
 How does Statamic work?
 And most importantly, how do you even say Statamic?

-Statamic (pronounced stat-ah-mick) is a pioneer in a new era of ‘content management systems’ (CMS) aka, the platform your website is built in/on.
+Statamic (pronounced stat-ah-mick) is a pioneer in a new era of ‘content management systems’ (CMS) - aka, the platform your website is built on.

-While the platform itself has been around for over 5 years, it only recently began to emerge as the preferred CMS for many developers.
-And while other content management systems have risen and fallen in popularity, Statamic has been slowly growing and evolving in the background.
+While the platform itself has been around for over 5 years, it only recently began to emerge as the preferred CMS for many website developers.

-At hairyLemon we recommend specific content management systems based on the requirement of each project.
-Consequently, we use a wide variety, and in the proceess have developed a love/hate/frustration relationship with a fair few of them.
-There is no denying the value of a content management system to build and manage websites, however for a lot of client sites, they can be a bit of an overkill.
+At hairyLemon, we recommend specific content management systems based on the requirements of each project.
+Consequently, we use a wide variety of CMS.
+In the process, we have developed a love/hate/frustration relationship with a fair few of them.

-This structure is revolutionary in the CMS world, with database errors being the culprit of many late night bug fixes.
-It seems backwards but there are many benefits to creating sites ‘sans database’.
+This structure is revolutionary in the CMS world, with database errors being the culprit of many late-night bug fixes.
+There are many benefits to creating sites ‘sans database’.

 A few of these benefits include:

-Simplicity: From a developers point of view, files are super easy to edit and manage.
-There is no configuration or migration between local, dev and production.
+- Simplicity: From a developers point of view, files are super easy to edit and manage.
+There is no configuration or migration between local, development and production.
 This speeds up the whole development and time-to-live process of a website.

 And if your site really isn’t ready for the world of the flat-file, Statamic also supports the option to connect back up to a database.